Submission Guidelines for Theatre Thesis - Written Thesis

 - August 1st for August graduation

-- Any additional files (images, sound, etc.) that are integral to your work but not part of the PDF document
+- Includes release and consent forms that are integral to your work but not part of the PDF document or additional image and sound files.

-- An abstract for your submission (up to 250 words)
+- Abstract for your submission (up to 250 words)

 Submitting your thesis is a quick and simple process.
 Follow the instructions below for submitting your documents to DigitalCommons@SarahLawrence.